 In a world, where customers are demanding that restaurants use ethically produced, sustainable and healthful ingredients, supply chain management has grown in its importance.
 Here, two successful brands discuss how they learned to pay adequate respect to this side of their operations.

 Attendees at the Restaurant Franchising & Innovation Summit in Dallas got down to business with fast insights in three key business management areas.

 Restaurants that play a carefully selected mix of music reflecting their cultures can increase sales by more than 9 percent, according to a 2016 study.

-This four-part series explores the successes and challenges of the food truck industry, which has grown by 12.4 percent over the past five years.
-It's now worth $650 million and should hit $2.7 billion this year.
+This four-part series explores the successes and challenges of the food truck industry, Food truck revenues have increased from $650 million in 2013 and should hit $2.7 billion this year.

 Chef Andrew Gruel, who opened his first concept — Slapfish — as a food truck, has just launched two concepts inside an Orange County food hall.